krwc/symsim/README.md

 R2 out 0
 ```

-In this file, we basically defined a cyclic graph.
+In this file, we essentially defined a cyclic graph.
 It has three nodes `0` (which is a reserved
 name for ground), `a` and `out`.
 Edge `(0, a)` is tagged with a voltage source `Vin`, edge `(a,
 out)` is tagged with resistor `R1` and so on.

 Basically, this is how network definition looks like.
-Components' first letter define the type
+Component's first letter defines the type
-of component we wish to add to our circuit.
-Following letters let us to specify the component
+of a component we wish to add to our circuit.
+Following letters let us to specify the component's
 name (for example: `R1` is a resistor with `1` as its name).

-Anyway, we may now run the simulator and get results in form of a table:
+Knowing all of that, we may now run the simulator and get results in form of a table:
 ```
 $ python sim.py < divider.txt
 +------------+------------------+